Battle royal (professional wrestling): Rumble rules battle royals

 In this version - unlike traditional battles royal, where all wrestlers begin the match in the ring - only the first two competitors begin the match.
 The rest enter at timed intervals, according to numbers they draw, until the entire field has entered.

 Former wrestler and longtime WWE official Pat Patterson is credited with inventing this variation.

 Royal Rumble

 WWE's Royal Rumble is the original battle royal to use this format.
 It begins with two wrestlers in the ring, with the remaining participants introduced one by one at a set time period, usually 90 seconds or two minutes.
 Elimination occurs in the normal way with the last person standing as the winner, after all participants (traditionally 30) have entered the ring.
 There is both a men's and women's Royal Rumble match, with the winners getting a world championship match (in their respective divisions) at that year's WrestleMania, which is WWE's biggest annual show.
 Deviations from the traditional 30 wrestler field include the original 20-man Royal Rumble in 1988, the 40-man 2011 Royal Rumble and the 50-man Greatest Royal Rumble in 2018.

+Extreme Warfare / King of the Hill

+Extreme Championship Wrestling promoted two "Rumble" style battle royals.
+The first was the "Extreme Warfare" match, which was held on December 12 1994 and aired on the December 27 broadcast of ECW Hardcore TV.
+Extreme Warfare was won by Ron Simmons, who last eliminated Chris Benoit and Dean Malenko.
+The second was the "King of the Hill," which also featured pinfall and submission eliminations.
+The match took place on December 20 1996, and was aired on the December 24 edition of Hardcore TV.
+The match was won by Sabu, who last eliminated Brian Lee to named the "King of the Hill".